 “Never pay back evil with more evil.
 Do things in such a way that everyone can see you are honorable.
 Do all that you can to live in peace with everyone.”
 (Romans 12:17-18 NLT)

-No matter our circumstances in life, we are to stand firm in the Lord by being unified in our relationships, by seeking God’s help through prayer, and by imitating Christ.
+No matter what our circumstances are in life, we are to stand firm in the Lord by being unified in our relationships, seeking God’s help through prayer, and imitating Christ.

 Of these three examples the one that challenges me the most is agreeing in the Lord.
 In the text two women of faith obviously had some sort of disagreement.
 Instead of putting it down and doing what the Word says they disagreed and their disagreement was causing issues.

 As believers and just plain human beings, we will disagree with one another.
 However, as believers the Word is clear how we are to handle those disagreements.
 No matter how upset someone, a believer, makes us we must choose the Word over our feelings.
 To do otherwise is to align ourselves with the world and against Jesus.